devvsakib/javascript-problem-solving/L-A/0011 The Fiscal Code/README.md

 Given an object containing the personal data of a person (name, surname, gender and date of birth) return the 11 code characters as a string following these steps:

--Generate 3 capital letters from the surname, if it has:
+- Generate 3 capital letters from the surname, if it has:

   - At least 3 consonants then the first three consonants are used.
 (Newman -> NWM).
   - Less than 3 consonants then vowels will replace missing characters in the same order they appear (Fox -> FXO | Hope -> HPO).